-- Occasionally within a Worklight® application, developers need to use a specific third-party native library or a device function that is not yet available in Apache Cordova. - Apache Cordova allows developers to create custom native code blocks and invoke them using JavaScript. - This technique is called an Apache Cordova plug-in. - This module demonstrates how to create a simple Apache Cordova plug-in and how to use it in your code. - More samples can be found in the Apache Cordova documentation at https://github.com/phonegap/phonegap-plugins.
+- Occasionally within a Worklight® application, developers need to use a specific third-party native library or a device function not yet available in Apache Cordova. - Apache Cordova allows developers to create custom native code blocks and to invoke them from JavaScript. - This technique is called an Apache Cordova plug-in. - In this module you will see how to create a simple Android Apache Cordova plug-in and use it in your code. - More samples can be found in the Apache Cordova documentation at https://github.com/phonegap/phonegap-plugins.